 Regarding economy, the Republicans believe in economic growth by free enterprise and want people to use their own innovative ideas and talents; whereas the Democrats believe that the economy is too tough for individuals to handle.
 According to them, business decisions can be better guided by the government officials.

 The Republicans believe in strong national defense and are in favor of spending more money on military intelligence and warfare.
-Contrary to this, Democrats have the philosophy that security can be ensured through mutual understanding and negotiations between countries.
+On the Contrary, Democrats have the philosophy that security can be ensured through mutual understanding and negotiations between countries.
 Republicans do not believe in strict gun control, whereas the Democrats favor gun control.

 Democrats endorse family planning and birth control, and are in support of abortion rights, with the view that a woman has the right to take decisions about her pregnancy.
 Republicans oppose abortion with the view that it deprives an unborn child of his right to live.

 Thus we see that the Republican and Democratic parties that dominate American politics, differ in not just their political ideologies, but also their social views and philosophies.